roudehand/Getting-and-Cleaning-Data/CodeBook.md

-# Dscription of the script
+# Description of the script

 run_analysis.r is a script that does the steps required int he final course project of Gettingand Cleaning Data (see Readme)